Sonberg/Wordsmith/README.md

 ## Api

 ### Tests
+All tests are running i Github Actions on every commit

 1. Navigate to Wordsmith.Api folder with terminal
 2. Ensure .NET 6 i installed locally
 3. Run `dotnet test` in terminal